-I met a friend from my home country, Sweden, who I used to work with at a local gym in Stockholm (the capital city of Sweden).
-I met her in Miami, Florida.
-She had also left Sweden for sunny Miami so that was quite a coincidence.
+To clarify, I met her here in Miami, Florida.
+She had also left Sweden for sunny Miami, so that was quite a coincidence.

 She introduced me to Nu Skin and took me to one of their meetings.
-They made it sound like an amazing business opportunity and so easy to make a big income in no time.
+Needless to say, they made it sound like an amazing business opportunity and that it was easy to make the “big bucks” in no time.

 Financial freedom is just around the corner, wihooo!

-I left the meeting convinced Nu Skin would be my thing.
-I was also happy to be able to work with my friend from back home.
+I left the meeting convinced that Nu Skin would be my thing.
+I was also happy to work with my friend again.

-She recommended me to go BIG if I was going to invest efforts in doing the business.
-She convinced me to start with buying the large inventory package, and so I did.
+She recommended that I should go BIG if I was going to invest efforts into the business.
+For this reason, she convinced me to start buying the large inventory package, which I did.

-Maybe not for “nothing” since you get products for the money but I did not really need them, so for me, the money was wasted.
+To defend this, you can say that I (at least) got products for the money, but I did not really need them, so for me, the money was wasted.
 Even today, 3 years later, I still have products left.

-You have to come up to 2500 points in order to qualify for starting an organization as an independent distributor.
-Every dollar is translated into points – so $1 is 1 point.
+To start with, you have to earn 2500 points in order to qualify for starting your own organization as an independent distributor.
+As a result, every dollar is translated into points – so $1 is 1 point.

-My friend told me I would earn 1000 points when buying this package and that it would give me a head start collecting the points.
-She also said it would not take long to collect the other 1500 points.
+My friend told me I would earn 1000 points when buying the big package, and that it would give me a head start on collecting the remaining 1500 points, which she promised would not take long.

 That was not the case!

-I trusted her and went for it.
-I bought products for $1000 while sweating a bit.
-It is not every day you buy skincare products for $1000.
+But I trusted her and went for it.
+I bought products for $1,000 while sweating a bit.
+It is not every day you buy skin care products for $1,000.

-I did try hard reaching the 2500 points!
-We were running around to company after company related to the skincare industry and tried to book meetings with the store manager to sell products or convince them to do the business.
+For instance, we were running around to business after business that was active in the skincare industry and tried to book meetings with the store manager in order to sell products or convince them to do the business.

 It did not go well!

-Nobody wanted to pay for the over-priced Nu Skin’s products.
+In fact, NOBODY wanted to pay for Nu Skin’s over-priced products.

-I Was So Frustrated To Have Invested Full-Time Efforts (More Or Less) For 3 Months And Lots Of Capital And Only Got One Sale!
+I Was So Frustrated From Having Invested Full-Time In The Nu Skin Business For 3 Months, Plus Lots Of Capital, And I Only Got One Sale!
 Are You Kidding Me?!

-Three months seems like a LONG time when trying to promote a business with the same sales pitches over and over and you are not getting through to anybody.
+Three months seems like a LONG time when trying to promote a business with the same sales pitches over and over and you are not getting through to anyone.

-Another way of fishing people in, is how they tell you to start small on the side of your regular work.
-This is exactly how they are cashing in money by the monthly subscriptions from people trying to do the business besides their job.
+With that said, I can tell you that another way of “fishing people in” is how they tell you to start small on the side of your regular work.
+This is exactly how they are cashing in money by the monthly ADR subscriptions from people trying to do the business as a side hustle.

-Nu Skin knows that you do not stand a chance to build an organization on the side of a full-time job.
+In reality, Nu Skin knows that you do not stand a chance to build an actual organization on the side of a full-time job.

-It takes a 100% commitment and a portion of good luck to succeed.
-Nu Skin is using people and is making them believe they can build a business from only buying a few products each month.
+After all, it takes 100% commitment and a portion of good luck to succeed.
+I think Nu Skin is fooling people when they make them believe they can build a business by just buying a few products each month.

 $2,000 in monthly sales must be made by their team, accounting for the majority of Nu Skin’s sales.
 Most of them will lose thousands of dollars in this scheme and have unsold products in their basements” (source: Fortune).

-The commission data below are taken from Nu Skin’s report from 2013:
+The commission data below are taken from Nu Skin’s 2013 report:

-14.19% – An average of US active distributes who earned a commission check on a monthly basis.
-Observe that 85% of active distributors did not earn a cent.
+- 14.19% was the average of U.S. active distributes who earned a commission check on a monthly basis

-$176 – Is the average commission paid to US Active Distributors each month.
-A yearly income of $2112 according to their numbers.
+- $176 was the average commission paid to U.S. Active Distributors each month – a yearly income of $2,112 according to the statistics

-There are a FEW people who are making millions with Nu Skin but to get there, you need lots of luck, know how to recruit people and be good at bending the truth more than a little.
+To be honest, there are actually a FEW people who are making millions with Nu Skin but to get there, you will need a big portion of good luck, know how to recruit people, and be good at bending the truth when suitable.

-I am saying “be good at bending the truth” since it is such a low success rate, and still, you are trying to convince your friends to invest time and money in the business.
+I say “be good at bending the truth” because the business model offers such a low success rate, and still, you are trying to convince your friends to invest time and money into the business.

-Nu Skin means anyone can do the business just from being a user of their products.
-Well, I could not, and I ended up spending way too much on their products!
+I certainly could not, and I ended up spending way too much on buying their products!

 Product Package Cost

-Like you read in the summary of my experience with Nu Skin, you first have to purchase a product package.
-The product packages start from $475 up to $1519.
+Like mentioned in the summary of my Nu Skin experience, you first have to purchase a product package.
+The product packages start from $475 and go up to $1,519.

-I did not purchase any prepared package.
-I hand-picked the products I wanted to purchase for $1000.
+However, I did not purchase any prepared package.
+I hand-picked the products that I wanted to purchase for a total of $1,000.